The questions below will be frequently updated to reflect current information related to the coronavirus and COVID-19.

 Q: How does COVID-19 spread?

-A: The virus is spread by droplets created by coughing or sneezing, the same way the flu is spread.
-Someone can inhale the droplets and be infected, or touch their eyes, nose or mouth fingers that have been exposed to droplets.
+A: The main mode of transmission of virus is by droplets created by coughing or sneezing, the same way the flu is spread.
+Someone can inhale the droplets and be infected, or touch their eyes, nose or mouth with contaminated fingers that have been exposed to droplets.

 Q: How can I protect myself from getting COVID-19?

 A: First and foremost, wash your hands properly and often – with soap and water for at least 20 seconds.
 If that’s not available, use an alcohol-based hand sanitizer.
 Avoid touching your eyes, nose and mouth with unwashed hands.

 Practice social distancing, which is staying at least six feet away from other people and avoiding going out in public.
 Stay home if you are sick at all, especially if you are having symptoms of the virus.

 Experts advise Mississippians avoid leaving home except for purchasing essentials such as food, or for seeking essential medical care.